-- Link the campaign you're using for this send to the data extension which is the entry point to your journey.
+- Link the Send you're using to the data extension which is the entry point to your journey.

-- Currently, these sends will be considered unplanned sends (see more in the next paragraph), as Engage does not know in advance when people will go through the journey.
-In the future, Engage will be able to plan for these kinds of campaigns to be sent that day.
+- Currently, these Sends will be considered unplanned Sends (see more in the next paragraph), as Engage does not know in advance when people will go through the journey.
+In the future, Engage will be able to plan for these kinds of Sends to be sent that day.

 - Contacts enter the journey through an event that happened and immediately flow through the journey.

-- DESelect Engage cannot plan for this send in the daily calculations.
-Such sends will be considered unplanned campaigns.
+- DESelect Engage cannot plan for this Send in the daily calculations.
+Such Sends will be considered unplanned Sends.